nicdesousa/MAT-Coding-Challenge/SOLUTION_SRE_README.md

     - Quarkus can compile Java bytecode to native OS binaries with extremely impressive results:
     ![](https://quarkus.io/assets/images/quarkus_metrics_graphic_bootmem_wide.png)
     - **Implications**
-    - Using Quarkus required me to invest some time to learn a new framework.
+    - Using Quarkus may require a relatively small invest of time to learn a new framework.
+    - The building of [native binaries](https://quarkus.io/guides/building-native-image) can be very slow.
+As such, it is recommended to build OpenJVM-based container images during development and to build native images for deployment on longer-lived environments.

 ### Description of the core services and logic in the solution

-Working from the diagram above, the `Telemetry Solution` provides:
+Working from the architecture diagram above, the `Telemetry Solution` provides:

 - The [CarCoordinateService](./solution/src/main/java/com/github/nicdesousa/telemetry/service/CarCoordinateService.java) that subscribes to the `carCoordinate` MQTT topic (provided by the `broker` service) and streams the consumed telemetry data to a `carCoordinate` topic in the `kafka` service.
     - This service also subscribes to the `carCoordinate` topic (provided by the `kafka` service) and asynchronously consumes and processes the `carCoordinate` stream to perform the telemetry data processing.

 - The [TelemetryService](./solution/src/main/java/com/github/nicdesousa/telemetry/service/TelemetryService.java) that processes the `carCoordinate`'s data stream and:
-    - Calculates the total distance that each [Car](./solution/src/main/java/com/github/nicdesousa/telemetry/domain/Car.java) has travelled using the [Haversine](./solution/src/main/java/com/github/nicdesousa/telemetry/util/Haversine.java) formula.
+    - Calculates the [speed](./solution/src/main/java/com/github/nicdesousa/telemetry/util/Speed.java) and total distance that each [Car](./solution/src/main/java/com/github/nicdesousa/telemetry/domain/Car.java) has travelled using the [Haversine](./solution/src/main/java/com/github/nicdesousa/telemetry/util/Haversine.java) formula.
     - Maintains an ordered list of Car's (sorted by total distance travelled) and:
         - Calculates and publishes MQTT [CarStatus](./solution/src/main/java/com/github/nicdesousa/telemetry/domain/CarStatus.java) topic updates (with the [CarStatusService](./solution/src/main/java/com/github/nicdesousa/telemetry/service/CarStatusService.java)) for both the speed and position of each Car.
-        - Detects and publishes MQTT [Events](./solution/src/main/java/com/github/nicdesousa/telemetry/domain/Event.java) topic updates (with the [EventsService](./solution/src/main/java/com/github/nicdesousa/telemetry/service/EventsService.java)) for any Car's that have been overtaken.
+        - Detects and publishes MQTT [Events](./solution/src/main/java/com/github/nicdesousa/telemetry/domain/Event.java) topic updates (with the [EventsService](./solution/src/main/java/com/github/nicdesousa/telemetry/service/EventsService.java)) for every Car that has overtaken another Car.

 ### Building and running the code locally